Colostrinin: Cognition and dementia

+Another study in day-old domestic chicks showed enhancement of long-term memory retention.

+A randomized, double-blind, placebo-controlled trial from 2023 showed that daily use of Colostrinin improved scores on 2 of 5 cognitive tests in adults of various ages in Poland over a 4-month period.

 Anti-aging potential

+Colostrinin affects the early stages of Vitamin D3-induced phenotypic (CD11b and CD14) and functional (phagocytic) differentiation/maturation of monocytes/macrophages.
+When Colostrinin was administered to the cells after treatment with Vitamin D3, no attenuation of the differentiation/maturation process of the HL-60 cells was observed.

+An in-vitro study completed in 2005 showed that Colostrinin can increase the lifespan of cells isolated from inbred mice predisposed to premature aging and death.

-A 2006 study published in the Journal of Experimental Therapeutics and Oncology indicated that Colostrinin may affect the aging process by reducing the spontaneous or induced mutation frequency in the DNA of cells.
+A 2006 study published in the Journal of Experimental Therapeutics and Oncology indicated that Colostrin reduces the mutation frequency in the DNA of cells.
 Such DNA damage is implicated in the general process of aging.
 The study, which was performed in both hamster and human cells, looked at the effect of Colostrinin on the frequency of defined DNA mutations in these cells as they occur naturally and when induced by various known chemical or physical agents.
 In cells stressed oxidatively, Colostrinin reduced the frequency of mutation induced by reactive oxygen species (ROS) to nearly background levels in a dose-dependent manner.
 Likewise, Colostrinin reduced the frequency of mutation caused by two mutagenic agents, methyl methane sulfonate and mitomycin-C, the latter often used in cancer chemotherapy.
 Notably Colostrinin decreased UVA and UVB radiation induced mutation frequency.
 These damaging radiations are a natural part of sunlight.
 UVA radiation plays a role in the induction of malignant melanoma and UVB radiation is the primary cause of squamous cell carcinomas.
 It is suggested that the antimutagenic properties of Colostrinin are achieved via multiple mechanisms - by decreasing intracellular levels of ROS and so preventing DNA damage and by increasing the efficiency of natural DNA repair mechanisms.